acelik93/springfest/README.md

 This project was created as an assignment for Laurea UAS' PHP class.
 The content of this project is a mock spring fest website.

-Installation: For local installation, just put all the files into a folder named "springfest" and place that folder into your XAMPP/MAMP's htdocs folder start your local server and go to the http://localhost:90/springfest/
+Installation: For local installation, just put all the files into a folder named "springfest" and place that folder into your XAMPP/MAMP's htdocs folder then start your local server and go to the http://localhost:90/springfest/

 Some screen shots from the project;